mjhea0/node-workshop/lessons/05-express-intro.md

 1. What happens if there is not another middleware function?

 > **NOTE:** Middleware functions must either pass the request to the next middleware function via `next()` or send a response back to the client.

-Your turn!

-Add an app-level middleware function that validates that the URL parameters used in the calculator app are integers.
-Also, make sure that there are always two of them.
-If validation fails, send an appropriate response back to the client.
-Otherwise pass the request to the next middleware.